Have you ever thought about how a computer thinks and solves complex problems? Well, the answer lies in Discrete Mathematics.

 Groups:

-- G.E.M.: Group: an Equivalence relation where Members are Equivalent (emphasizes the core properties of a group: closure, associativity, identity, and inverses).
+- G.E.M.: Group: an Equivalence relation where Members are Equivalent (emphasises the core properties of a group: closure, associativity, identity, and inverses).

 - C.L.O.S.E.: Closure: operation within the Limit of the group, Output remains Still within the group, Ending up as a member (highlights the closure property of groups).